Illinois Pay Transparency. Single-State Compliance.

 Your pay bands have not been updated in 18 months.
 This morning, the Illinois Department of Labor opened a compliance review of your latest annual pay data report.
 Within the hour, a senior engineer will email you invoking HB 3129.

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You will face three real decisions that a VP of People encounters when Illinois's Department of Labor comes knocking, and your choices shape how the story unfolds.

 The 4 Stakeholder Bars (top right)